Fatherhood: Removing Gender Bias to Level The Playing Field

 The research indicated that children whose fathers who played with, read to, cared for, and took their children on outings had better outcomes.
 These improved outcomes included few behavior issues.
 Additional benefits included higher IQs, and fewer delinquency issues as teenagers.
 These same children were less like to smoke or participate in other risky behavior.

 Unfortunately, we still have to fight for fathers to gain equal rights in the courts.
-It is important that the contributions of fathers to the lives of their children are not dismissed because of old gender bias.
-Parents rights should be equal and each situation should be looked to determine what is in the best interest of the child with gender neutrality.
+It is important that Fatherhood and the contributions of fathers to the lives of their children are not dismissed because of old gender bias.
+Don't wait any longer, tex or call today.